Preston-Landers/speakur-discussion/README.md

     </script>
 ```

-* Then you can import the `<speakur-discussion>` custom element:
+* Then you import the `<speakur-discussion>` custom element:

 ```
     <link rel="import"
         href="//preston-landers.github.io/speakur-discussion/components/speakur-discussion/speakur-discussion.html">
 ```

-* Now you can place the element somewhere on the page that you want the comment box
+* Now you can place the element somewhere on the page that you want the comment box to appear.
+Each thread has a unique ID
-to appear.
-The thread will be automatically set to the containing page location.
-If you want
-to use a different unique ID for the thread, simply set the `href` attribute another one.
+derived from the containing page location by default.
+If you want to use a different unique ID for the thread, simply
-Keep in mind that if you're using the default Firebase then someone may already have 'claimed' that
+set the `href` attribute another value.
+Keep in mind that if you're using the default Firebase then someone may already
-`href` / link / ID.
+have 'claimed' that  `href` / link / ID.

 ```
     <speakur-discussion